Ethan-JZ/Ethan-JZ.github.io/_pages/about.md

 {% include base_path %}

 I’m a PhD student in University of California, Riverside where I am fortunately advised by Prof. [Konstantinos Karydis](https://profiles.ucr.edu/app/home/profile/karydis).
-Prior to that, I received my Master's degree from [Columbia University in the City of New York](https://www.columbia.edu/), and worked as a Research Assistant at [ROAR lab](https://roar.me.columbia.edu/) for more than a year.
-My Bachelor's degree is from [Beijing Forestry University](http://bjfu.admissions.cn/).
+Prior to that, I received my Master's degree from [Columbia University in the City of New York](https://www.columbia.edu/), and worked as a Research Assistant at [ROAR lab](https://roar.me.columbia.edu/) under the lead of Prof. [Sunil K. Agrawal](https://roar.me.columbia.edu/people/sunil-k-agrawal) for more than a year.
+I got my Bachelor's degree at [Beijing Forestry University](http://bjfu.admissions.cn/).

 <span style="color:red;">I am open to research internships during summer time.</span>

 Research Interests
 ======
 * My research program advances the field of robotics and automation through an integrated approach.
-It encompasses the development of intelligent control systems via rigorous kinematic analysis, and optimization for the co-design of high-performance mechanical systems and their fabrication processes.
+It encompasses the development of intelligent control systems via rigorous kinematic analysis, and optimization for the robotic system design their fabrication processes.
+I have worked with various types of robots including UAV, quadrupedal robots, and robotic arms.
 I'm also learning RL(Reinforcement Learning) and hope this will be my future paper topic.

 <style>